mbret/FixMyComic/README.md

 ![image](https://user-images.githubusercontent.com/1911240/90847461-86450280-e3a5-11ea-9b9d-1f5a6f77e722.png)

-Ever wondered why your comic renders with weird margin or layout on major e-readers ?
-Well you probably need yo use fixed-layout !
+Ever wondered why your comic sometimes renders weirdly on your e-readers ?
+This is most likely because the reader service you are using has a different behavior and probably needs a specific format from your epub.

+A common example is an epub that renders fine on Kobo but will have white margin on Google Play Book.
+Kobo handle manga in a more flexible way than Google Play Book and as a result you might need to fix your epub to apply a strict fixed layour on every pages.

-This app will let you easily fix a comic from a specifc format to be supported by the desired reader.
+This app will help you fix the common issue you can have with a specific engine.